THE ABIDE METHOD: LEARN TO STUDY THE BIBLE

-- Worksheets/Extra Paper: To help guide your study and give you room to write down your thoughts, we designed these worksheets to go with the Inductive Bible Study method.
+- Worksheets/Extra Paper: To help guide your study and give you room to write down your thoughts, we designed these worksheets to go with The Abide Method.
 Print out a handful (20-50) for you to use each time you're in the text, or feel free to grab an empty notebook or loose leaf paper to keep it simple!

 - Binder/Folder: To stay organized, a binder or folder is helpful to keep everything together.

 - Pens/Pencils/Markers: Some people like to just use one great pen, others use a whole slew of multi-colored colored pencils, pens or markers.
 We noted a few of our favorites here, but you use a system that works for you.